Looking for exercise? Love the outdoors? Enjoy the water?

 I have no rowing experience, but plan to come to your LTR day open house.
 If I like it, what happens next?

 This is easier to show than tell, but here we go: College rowers typically do sweep rowing.
 Each rower has one oar, about 12 feet long.
 A rower holds that “sweep” with both hands.
-This contrasts with “sculling” – a kind of rowing where each rower has two oars, about 9 feet long.
-Nearly all our newcomers start out in sweep rowing, but the club has equipment and coached programs for sculling and sweep rowing.
+This contrasts with “sculling” – a kind of rowing where each rower has two oars, each about 9 feet long.
+Nearly all our newcomers start out in sweep rowing, but the club has equipment and coached programs for both sculling and sweep rowing.
 The asymmetric nature of sweep implies even numbers of rowers at all times in a boat, while with sculling, one can learn to row solo in a “singles” boat.

 I’d really like to learn how to scull rather than sweep – can I do that?